 Offering a free shipping threshold is one of the most effective ways to increase your AOV.
 If your margins can’t cover free shipping on individual products, a minimum spend can bump up the average spend so that you can cover shipping above a certain order figure.
 This is a commonly used tactic.
 Websites generally communicate it in the format of ‘spend $x for free delivery’.
 You’re motivating customers to spend a little more in exchange for free shipping.
 In terms of calculating your threshold, it’s important to get it right.
 Websites will generally calculate their threshold to be around 15-20% higher than their AOV - any higher than this and you’ve got unrealistic expectations of your market.

 Cross-selling is when a website delivers product suggestions to customers.
 The most effective cross-selling happens when a browser stumbles upon a recommendation that is actually relevant to them, something they would genuinely choose themselves.
+A great way to do this is by using a product recommendation engine (PRE).
 If you pay attention, you’ll start to see ‘complete this look’ banners, or ‘we think you’d like these’ footer bars.
 Encouraging customers to add more combinations is key to increasing your AOV.
 A great way to find out which products to cross-sell is by looking at your order history to find out which items people generally bought together.
 Whilst you’re there, this is also a great opportunity to upsell: provide dearer, but better quality items related to the browser’s interest.

 The magic of bundles